 For many people, St Petersburg is the main reason they choose a Baltic cruise.
 It's so difficult to get a visa to visit Russia otherwise.
-Unfortunately you can't just get off the ship and do your own thing in St Petersburg: you are only allowed off the ship if you're on a tour organised by the ship or by an authorised tour operator.
+Unfortunately, you can't just get off the ship and do your own thing in St Petersburg: you are only allowed off the ship if you're on a tour organised by the ship or by an authorized tour operator.

 All the tour operators offer the same basic tours.
 Don't waste too much time comparing details: you'll find the itineraries change on the day anyway, depending on the tickets they've been able to arrange for the museum visits.
-For instance, I chose Alla Tours because their tour offered three hours at the Hermitage instead of two - but on the day, they had been allocated a 10.30am slot instead of 9.30, so we only got two hours anyway.
+For instance, I chose Alla Tours because their tour offered three hours at the Hermitage instead of two.
+On tour day, however, they had been allocated a 10.30 am slot instead of 9.30, so we only got two hours anyway.